-About IHN of Athens
+About Family Promise of Athens

-IHN Athens is a coalition of Athens Area Churches and Congregations of Faith, referred to as Host Congregations or Support Congregations, that may provide shelter, meals, and support for homeless families in crisis for up to 90 days.
+FPA is a coalition of Athens Area Churches and Congregations of Faith, referred to as Host Congregations or Support Congregations, that may provide shelter, meals, and support for homeless families in crisis for up to 90 days.
 Host Congregations, on a rotating basis, provide 3 meals a day to Network Families.
 Each network family is provided with their own room within the Host facility.

-What does IHN of Athens do?
+What does FPA do?